VinceJuliano/HyperBEAM/.github/documentation/tests.md

 `SLACK_BOT_TOKEN` and `SLACK_CHANNEL_ID`

-Generate the token in Slack, and grab the channel ID you want to send to and the action will work.
+Generate the token in Slack, and grab the channel ID you want to send to, add those to the actions secrets in Github, and the action will work.